20 Ways to Change Your Life and Find More Happiness

 The study found that our relationships and how happy you are in them have a powerful effect on your health.
 It revealed that “close relationships, more than money or fame, are what keep people happy throughout their lives.”

-Now that you know the secret to finding happiness, make an effort to spend more time with the people who matter most.
+Now that you know that the secret to finding happiness is to make an effort to spend more time with the people who matter most.
 Become part of a community.
 Grow your network.
 Call your mom.

 2. Make more money

 Money can’t buy happiness.
 You know this.
 However, more money can help you achieve your goals faster, provide you with more opportunities for new experiences, and allow you to support causes you care about.

 And those things absolutely can make you happy and help you ultimately find happiness in life.
 If your financial situation is looking drab, don’t give up.

 For example, you can learn how to manage social media accounts for small businesses.
 Many businesses will pay for services like creating Facebook Ads, posting on their social media pages, and responding to customer messages.

 Another option is to sell things you no longer need.
 From clothes and furniture, to the old electronics collecting dust in your attic, offload them quickly with any number of selling apps available.